 funding capital improvement projects approved by the school board which will enhance the physical and educational environment of the school.

 fostering community participation in and support of the District through increased public information and awareness.

 Early growth in the Foundation was in the area of scholarships.
 In 1996 the Foundation became involved in its first major fundraising initiative and helped the district raise $190,000 to send the marching band to Russia and to purchase new uniforms.
 Since that time the Foundation has awarded over $400,000 in grants to staff and students and raised $500,000 to renovate the performing arts wing.

-Fall 2015 Artist In Residence - Submitted by Patty Leeson, Art Department
+Fall 2016 Visiting Artist – Submitted by Patty Leeson, Visual Art Department

 There are a number of ways to support Nicolet through the Foundation.
 You can donate by becoming a Friend, sending a Tribute, being a Knight in Shining Armor, buying a Brick, purchasing the Nicolet Knight Student Directory or by attending our fundraising events: Tailgate Knight and the Knight on the Town Gala.